ausseabed/ausseabed-k8s-infra/README.md

     ACCOUNT_ID=$(aws sts get-caller-identity --output text --query 'Account')
 ```

-Note down the IAM username you wish to allow to access your eks cluster.
+Then check IAM and note down the IAM username you wish to allow to access your eks cluster.

-Then give access with the following command replacing `test1` in the arn and username with their username:
+Give access with the following command replacing `test1` in the arn and username with their username:
 ```
-    eksctl create iamidentitymapping --cluster  ausseabed-prod-cluster --arn arn:aws:iam::$ACCOUNT_ID:user/test1 --group system:masters --username test1
+    eksctl create iamidentitymapping --cluster  ausseabed-prod-cluster --arn arn:aws:iam::$ACCOUNT_ID:user/*test1* --group system:masters --username *test1*
 ```

-This will allow specified user to access the cluster with the following command:
+## Addional users instructions to access the cluster

-Configure awscli with access credentials:
+Configure awscli with your credentials:
 ```
     aws configure
 ```

-Update their kubectl config:
+Update your kubectl config:
 ```
     aws eks update-kubeconfig --name=ausseabed-prod-cluster --region=ap-southeast-2
 ```

-Should then be able to run the following command successfully:
+Run the following command:
 ```
     kubectl get pods --all-namespaces
 ```

+You should see running pods.
+If so you are ready to deploy your applications.

 ### Deleting cluster